 Admission to the Program

-The program accepts one group of 30 students each year.
-They begin classes in the fall semester.
-Students are selected through a competitive process that includes two separate applications and admission processes - one to the JMU Graduate School, and the second to the PA Program through CASPA.
+The JMU PA Program admits one cohort of 30 students each year.
+The cohort begins classes in the fall semester.
+Students are selected through a competitive process that includes two separate applications - one to the JMU Graduate School, and the second to the PA Program through CASPA.
 Applicants MUST complete both applications prior to the deadline in order to be considered.

 Pre-application advising may be obtained as follows:

 - For general information about the program and the application process, first read this website thoroughly.